MianAliKhalid/Vite-Project-Setup-Scripts-Collection/README.md

 ### 📥 Direct Script Links

+> **⚠️ Some scripts may not work if they are incomplete or corrupted in the repository.
+> If you get a "missing the terminator: \"@\"" error, the script file needs to be fixed by the repository maintainer.
+> See below for details.**

 You can copy any script link below and run it directly in PowerShell:

 | Script | Raw Link |